permasigner/permasigner/docs/information/optional-flags.md

 usage: main.py [-h] [-c] [-d] [-u URL] [-p PATH] [-i] [-n] [-o OUTPUT] [-b BUNDLEID] [-N NAME]

 optional arguments:
-  -h, --help            show this help message and exit -c, --codesign        uses codesign instead of ldid -d, --debug           shows some debug info, only useful for testing -u URL, --url URL     the direct URL of the IPA to be signed -p PATH, --path PATH  the direct local path of the IPA to be signed
+  -h, --help            show help message and exit
+  -d, --debug           shows some debug info, only useful for testing -u URL, --url URL     the direct URL of the IPA to be signed -p PATH, --path PATH  the direct local path of the IPA to be signed